syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Basic-Features.md

 ## InsertHTMLText

-Rich Text Editor provides support to insert HTML text or raw text at the current cursor position.
-The following code example explains how to insert text in Rich Text Editor.
+Rich Text Editor provides the support to insert the HTML text or raw text at the current cursor position.
+The following code example explains how to insert a text in the Rich Text Editor.

 {% highlight C# %}
 richtexteditor.InsertHTMLText("New text content");